zzehli/study-notes/data-structure-and-algorithm/algorithm.md

         # swap it with the index of its own color
         white, red, blue = 0, 0, len(nums) - 1
         while white <= blue:
-            # if current （white) index is red swap current and red, since it is a mismatch
+            # if current (white) index is red swap current and red, since it is a mismatch
             if nums[white] == 0:
                 nums[white], nums[red] = nums[red], nums[white]
                 white += 1